action.skip

 The 100 most recent events are displayed, including the time zone of the log entries.
 The standard time zone formatting for NAT Gateway log messages is UTC.

-4. To view VXC and BGP events, click the gear icon next to the VXC and click Logs on the Edit NAT Gateway page.
+4. To view VXC and BGP events, click the gear icon next to the VXC and click Logs on the Connection Details page.
+Service Logs

 A green check mark indicates that the service is running as expected, or shows a non-critical event such as a speed change.
 A yellow warning icon indicates that there is a potential issue with the service.